-Requests for extension of courses (a request for an "Incomplete") will be considered on a case by case basis.
-The appropriate form must be completed and submitted (contact the Registrar's Office for guidelines and form).
+Requests for extension of courses (i.e., a request for an "Incomplete") will be considered on a case-by-case basis and must be requested prior to the due date of the assignment(s).
+The appropriate form must be completed and submitted (contact the registrar's office for guidelines and form).
 If approval is granted, students will be assessed a surcharge for each course involved.
+Extensions for DOL courses may be granted for up to 14 days at the discretion of the professor.
+Extensions for in-person courses may be granted for up to 30 days at the discretion of the professor.
+No extensions will be granted after the close of the course.